 Every tour of Cusco must begin with a visit to the Plaza de Armas of Cusco located right in the heart of the city.
 The plaza is ringed by an assortment of restaurants, shops, churches, and government buildings housed in structures dating back to the Spanish conquest.
 We recommend that you visit the square during the day and at a night to experience both ambiances.

 Fun Fact: Before the Incas made this plot of land their central square (long before the Spanish transformed the plaza to look the way it does today) it was a swampland.

 2. Cusco Cathedral

-Located in the Plaza de Armas, the Cathedral of Cuzco is the main religious temple of Cuzco.
-It was built with stones brought from Sacsayhuaman and it took more than 100 years to build it (between 1560 and 1664).
+The Cathedral of Cusco is the eye-catching main attraction in the Plaza de Armas and the main religious temple in all of Cusco.
+It was built with stones pillaged from the nearby ruins of Sacsayhuaman, an endeavor that took more than 100 years to complete (1560 to 1664).

-The magical Sacred Valley of the Incas is a mixture of archaeological remains, indigenous peoples and varied mountain landscapes.
-It is one of the most traditional areas of the Peruvian Andes, which has integrated tourism without losing even a hint of its identity.
+The magical Sacred Valley of the Incas is a mix of archaeological remains, indigenous communities, and otherworldly mountain landscapes.
+It is one of the most traditional areas of the Peruvian Andes that has successfully integrated tourism into its very fabric, without losing an ounce of its original identity.

 7. Machu Picchu